-- 3.3.1 A student who wishes to de-register from a module should do so within the Add/Drop period of two weeks of the commencement of that semester with the consent of the Academic Advisor. - 3.3.2 In case of a term, the Add/Drop period is limited to one week. - 3.3.3 De-registration of compulsory modules, even during the Add/Drop period, will be allowed only under exceptional circumstances and should be approved by the Senate on the recommendation of the Head of the Department and the Dean of Faculty of Engineering.
-Such compulsory modules must be subsequently completed in order to be eligible for the award of the Degree. - 3.3.4 Discontinuing a module after the Add/Drop period will not be allowed and will be considered as an attempt, even if the student does not face any assessments and/or examinations in that module. - 3.3.5 A student, who wishes to take an additional module or a replacement for a deregistered module, may do so within the Add/Drop period of the semester or term.
-In either case, the consent of the Academic Advisor would be required for the change.
+- 3.3.1 A student who wishes to de-register from a module should do so within the Add/Drop period of that semester with the consent of the Academic Coordinator. - 3.3.2 De-registration of compulsory modules, even during the Add/Drop period, will be allowed only under exceptional circumstances and should be approved by the Senate on the recommendation of the Head of the Department and the Dean of Faculty of Engineering.
+Such compulsory modules must be subsequently completed in order to be eligible for the award of the Degree. - 3.3.3 Discontinuing a module after the Add/Drop period will not be allowed and will be considered as an attempt, even if the student does not face any assessments and/or examinations in that module. - 3.3.4 A student, who wishes to take an additional module or a replacement for a deregistered module, may do so within the Add/Drop period of the semester.
+In either case, the consent of the Academic Coordinator would be required for the change.
 Under exceptional circumstances, late registration may be permitted by the Faculty, with the concurrence of the lecturer in charge of the module and the Head of the Department.